 Mainstream adoption of artificial intelligence and increased equipment integration also likely, according to Vertiv experts

-Columbus, Ohio [December 6, 2021] – Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today released its annual list of the key data center trends to watch in 2022, headlined by a dramatic acceleration in actions to address sustainability and navigate the climate crisis.
-Vertiv experts see long-held conversations around efficiency and utilization in the data center evolving to reflect a more comprehensive and aggressive focus on sustainability.
+London, UK [December 1, 2021] – Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today released its annual list of the key data centre trends to watch in 2022, headlined by a dramatic acceleration in actions to address sustainability and navigate the climate crisis.
+Vertiv experts see long-held conversations around efficiency and utilization in the data centre evolving to reflect a more comprehensive and aggressive focus on sustainability.
 This movement recognizes the urgency of the climate crisis, the relationship between resource availability and rising costs, and shifting political winds around the world.

-These extreme weather events will drive more robust infrastructure systems across the Information and Communications Technology (ICT ) space which will need to be carefully aligned with sustainability goals.
-In 2022, data center and telecom operators will wrestle with these issues – and ever-present latency questions – and will drive a need for solutions that can address all of these challenges.
+These extreme weather events will drive more robust infrastructure systems across the Information and Communications Technology (ICT) space which will need to be carefully aligned with sustainability goals.
+In 2022, data centre and telecom operators will wrestle with these issues – and ever-present latency questions – and will drive a need for solutions that can address all of these challenges.

 Artificial Intelligence Gets Real: As today’s networks get more complex and more distributed and the augmented and virtual reality demands of the metaverse become more prominent, the need for real-time computing and decision-making becomes more critical.
 This real-time need is sensitive to latencies, and under the increasingly common hybrid model of enterprise, public and private clouds, colocation, and edge, full-time manual management is impractical, if not impossible.
 Artificial Intelligence (AI) and machine learning will be critical to optimizing the performance of these networks.